Netabolics/demo/README.md

 ## 4. Simulate cellular state transitions
 We can simulate the temporal evolution across phenotypes using our proprietary methods for creating and solving a dynamical system of ordinary differential equation (ODE) starting from the static model reconstruction and data.
 Of course, in real conditions the disease phenotype does not occur at-once as we do here (a more realistic picture would be possible if we had the temporal evolution of the diseased phenotype, which would require data to be acquired across the disease evolution time-span, something that however is seldom available in the practice).

+It is possible to simulate as many phenotypes as we need in a ordered sequential manner.
+Here we simulate our three phenotypes, which translates into two transitions (healthy&rightarrow;diseased and diseased&rightarrow;treated):

 ```matlab
 % Prepare the ODE system (with default settings)
 Scenario = Biology.Simulation(Cell,[Healthy,Diseased,Treated]);